Jeyso215/Identity-Fraud-Protection-Service-Comparison/README.md

 # 📊 Ultimate 2025 Identity Fraud Protection Service Comparison
-A comprehensive and evolving comparison of identity fraud protection services in 2025, focused on effectiveness, cost, ease of use, and transparency.
-Protect your privacy by making informed decisions.
+A comprehensive comparison of identity fraud protection services in 2025.
+It helps you choose the best tools to avoid data-brokered, big-tech-linked identity protection services, while promoting truly independent, privacy-focused alternatives.

 ## Overview

 This repository is a comprehensive comparison of identity fraud protection services in 2025.
 It helps you choose the best tools to avoid data-brokered, big-tech-linked identity protection services, while promoting truly independent, privacy-focused alternatives.

 ## Key Features